Updated: Nov 22, 2022

 We didn’t really know for sure what our history was.
 My grandmother talked about growing up on a reserve and there were stories about full ‘Indian’ grandmothers somewhere in our family.
 Not growing up in the culture I didn’t identify as Indigenous … though it didn’t stop people from making that assumption of me, for better or worse.

 As I got older, I felt an affinity for the spiritual side of Indigenous teachings and for the traditional and contemporary work of Indigenous artists.
-When my daughter was born, I wanted her to be exposed to Indigenous culture.
-I decided to take her to an Indigenous Day celebration in our neighbourhood and found myself surrounded by hundreds of women who looked just like me.
-I took this as a sign that I needed to pursue my heritage.
-But not knowing my lineage, I really had no community to identify with.
 My heart yearned to find my people, so in my naivety I tried to learn on my own.
+I spoke to elders and I watched from afar.

 In the mid 2000’s, my parents, Marie and Claude Laprise, embarked on their own journey to find their heritage.
-They confirmed that we descended from French/Indigenous ancestors from the area I was born and raised in.
+They confirmed that we descended from French/Indigenous ancestors from the area in which I was born and raised.
 They reached out to historians and people in the community and realized that much of their present-day culture was shaped by the traditions and the language of their ancestors on both sides who lived and intermarried in this same area since the 1700’s.

 My parents soon became leaders and activists reviving the community called ‘Muskrat Métis’ based on historical and current day cultural activities, food and language.
 This was healing journey for many people including my parents, other community members and even people from the local First Nations communities.
 They formed a family.